Lakabudu/SurveyMonkey-Data-Transformation/README.md

 # SurveyMonkey-Data-Transformation
-This project is about data transformation using raw data.
-The SurveyMonkey Data set was transformed using using Excel and Python
+This project is about transforming the raw SurveyMonkey Dataset using using Excel and Python.